edugated/RandomCode/README.md

 # RandomCode
-There code are generated either by collaboration of edugated with students (from where edugated trainer/trainers provide service)
+These code are generated either by collaboration of edugated with students (from where edugated trainer/trainers provide service)